johntango/mit-course-gen/README.md

-# Welcome to your Lovable project
+# Welcome to the Course Generation Application

+HEYGEN_BASE_URL = For Debug - set this to point to dummy-heygen edge function For production either delete this (the default is HeyGen API) or set it to point to the HeyGen API https://api.heygen.com

+HEYGEN_DRY_RUN = true or false

 ## Project info

 Secrets need to be stored in Supabase

 **URL**: https://lovable.dev/projects/5fedb6cc-9d1a-4069-a54b-175c2ee82bde